asaadsaad/CS572-Homework-04-Auth/README.md

 * `jsonwebtoken` to generate and verify JWT at the server
 * `multer` to upload pictures to the server
 * `jwt-decode` to read JWT at the client

+You may need to configure express application with `express.static()` middleware to serve the user picture.